 |Test||4 wheeled vehicles with GVW ≤ 3,500 kg||3 wheeled vehciles||4 wheeled vehicles with GVW > 3,500 kg|

 |Gaseous pollutants||Both diesel and B100||Both diesel and B100||Both diesel and B100|

 |Free acceleration smoke||Both diesel and B100||Both diesel and B100||Both diesel and B100|

 |Durability, if opted for instead of fixed Deterioration Factor||Diesel fuel only||Diesel fuel only||Diesel fuel only|

 |OBD||Both diesel and B100||Not applicable||Both diesel and B100|

 Fuel Economy.
 Attempts to set fuel economy standards started in 2007, but it were delayed due to inter-ministerial conflicts and pressure from the automobile industry.
 In January 2014, the Ministry of Power the Bureau of Energy Efficiency notified minimum fuel efficiency norms for passenger vehicles that are sold in India.
 Two sets of standards were announced: one set for fiscal years 2016-17 to 2020-21 and another for fiscal year 2021-22 onwards .
 The Road Transport Ministry objected by claiming the new emission levels were being mandated a year ahead of an earlier agreed to deadline.

 Regulated Engines and Vehicles

-Emission standards have been adopted for the following categories of new engines and/or vehicles:
+Emission standards and fuel economy regulations have been adopted for the following categories of new engines and/or vehicles: